Abercrombie Kids

-Abercrombie Kids (stylized as abercrombie kids) is a children's clothing brand owned by Abercrombie & Fitch, introduced in 1998.
-Originally targeting high school consumers aged 13-18 as "abercrombie" it's focus has shifted to the 7–14 market as "abercrombie kids", the concept is designed as the children's version of its parent company A&F. There are 122 full-price abercrombie kids stores in the US, Canada, Germany, Italy, the Netherlands, and the United Kingdom; including standalone retail stores and "carve-outs" in larger Abercrombie & Fitch locations.
+Abercrombie Kids is a children's clothing brand owned by Abercrombie & Fitch, introduced in 1998.
+Originally targeting high school consumers aged 13–18 as "abercrombie" its focus has shifted to the 7–14 market as "abercrombie kids", the concept is designed as the children's version of its parent company A&F. There are 122 full-price abercrombie kids stores in the US, Canada, Germany, Italy, the Netherlands, and the United Kingdom; including standalone retail stores and "carve-outs" in larger Abercrombie & Fitch locations.

 History

 Abercrombie & Fitch introduced "abercrombie" in 1998 with 9 stores.
 The purpose was to attract a younger audience to the adult Abercrombie brand.
 The name of the concept took the same font of its parent, but with a navy color.
 The abbreviation from "Abercrombie & Fitch" to "abercrombie" with lowercase letters was intended to provide a younger image.
 The store prototype was as the A&F one, but with variations also intended to appeal to the younger audience.
 Early abercrombie models include Ronnie Smith, Cassie Ventura, Christina Akatsuka, Christian Valentin, Lindsay Lohan, and model Karlie Kloss.